The Kingdom of Montenbourg- Factbook

 •19 August 1980 - 19 August 1990: His Highness Prince Lawrence Of Montague •19 August 1990 - 27th August 2010: His Royal Highness The Prince Lawrence, Count of Avast •27th August 2010 - 1st January 2011: His Royal Highness The Duke of Strasbourg •1st January 2013 - Present: His Royal Majesty The King

-Full Title: His Royal Majesty, Lawrence the First, by the Grace of God, King, of the Kingdom of Montenbourg, King of Cranford, King of Hayle, King of Beaumont, King of Marlborough, King of Apulia, King of Naples, Sovereign Prince of Mann, Lord of Triabunna, Duke of Strasbourg, Count of Avast, Supreme Commander-in-Chief of the Armed Forces.
+Full Title: His Royal Majesty, Lawrence the First, by the Grace of God, King, of the Kingdom of Montenbourg, King of Cranford, King of Hayle, King of Beaumont, King of Marlborough, King of Apulia, King of Naples, Sovereign Prince, Lord of Triabunna, Duke of Strasbourg, Count of Avast, Supreme Commander-in-Chief of the Armed Forces.

 HM Queen Grace II